rust-lang/rust/src/doc/reference.md

 #### Machine-dependent integer types

-The `uint` type is an unsigned integer type with the same number of bits as the platform's pointer type.
+The `usize` type is an unsigned integer type with the same number of bits as the platform's pointer type.
 It can represent every memory address in the process.

-The `int` type is a signed integer type with the same number of bits as the platform's pointer type.
-The theoretical upper bound on object and array size is the maximum `int` value.
-This ensures that `int` can be used to calculate differences between pointers into an object or array and can address every byte within an object along with one byte past the end.
+The `isize` type is a signed integer type with the same number of bits as the platform's pointer type.
+The theoretical upper bound on object and array size is the maximum `isize` value.
+This ensures that `isize` can be used to calculate differences between pointers into an object or array and can address every byte within an object along with one byte past the end.